 - The Discussion Tool in Canvas provides a straightforward means to create online discussion forums.
 The goal is to generate a few rounds of interactions.
 Students can be instructed to make an initial post and then reply to a certain number of original posts by peers.
 It is vital to provide clear instructions with a due date for initial posts (e.g., Thursday 11:00 pm Central Standard Time) and at least 48 hours for replies.

-- Discussion forums create essential opportunities for students to provide support for one another in their learning.
-Taking time to develop or modify classroom discussion guidelines for the online environment is critical, see the Netiquette at ISU page.
+- Discussion forums create essential opportunities for students to support one another in their learning.
+Taking time to develop or modify classroom discussion guidelines for the online environment is critical; see the Netiquette at ISU page.
 This step may involve simple guidance, like, “Continue to treat your classmates with respect and realize that important social cues can be missing in online exchanges.
 Please take the time to review your work before posting and ask clarifying questions when possible.”

 - Maintain student motivation: Clearly outline how the discussions allow them to practice using the knowledge and skills needed for significant assignments or exams.
 With simple comments and questions, instructors and teaching assistants can create a teaching presence in a discussion forum.
 Encouraging more discussion cycles by asking students to clarify or extend their comments is a simple but productive technique.

 - Use Low-stakes grading: Low-stakes grading of contributions to online discussions provides one form of accountability that signals to students that these discussions are essential to the new learning environment. *****This Brown University Sheridan Center web resource includes standard criteria for assessing student contributions, including online posts.